 Believe it or not, carrots are a highly recommended addition to tomato pasta sauce for their sweetness, fresh flavor, and bright aroma.
 Since this particular sauce is pureed, you won't see the carrot, but it'll bring a dimension to your pasta sauce that you'll definitely notice.
 Because you don't want to overpower the gnocchi, a lighter flavor like this is just right.

 The recipe for this tomato sauce calls for both carrots and tomatoes.
 Sauté the carrots and onions in extra-virgin olive oil, then add two 28-ounce cans of crushed tomatoes, some chopped garlic, salt, and a pinch of sugar.
 Simmer for about 30 minutes, then puree in a blender or food processor until smooth.
 Taste.
 Toss with the cooked gnocchi and garnish with fresh basil.

 03 of 07

 Purists define a pesto as a sauce made with basil, olive oil, pine nuts, Parmesan, and garlic.
 But these days, you can use any leafy green (spinach, parsley, mint, whatever), as well as any sort of nut, such as walnuts, pistachios, or almonds.
 And while hard Parmesan cheese made from cow's milk is traditional for making pesto, you can also experiment with softer cheeses and options made with goat or sheep's milk cheeses, and others.

 Making pesto sauce is mainly a matter of pureeing the greens, garlic, and nuts, and then stirring in the oil and cheese.
-Heat it up very briefly—you don't want the vibrant green color to wilt—then adjust for consistency and seasoning, and toss the cooked gnocchi in to serve.
+Heat it very briefly—you don't want the vibrant green color to wilt—then adjust for consistency and seasoning, and toss the cooked gnocchi in to serve.
 If you're going to use alternative ingredients, use roughly the same proportions you would in a classic basil pesto sauce recipe.

 04 of 07